8 Ways to Prevent Heat Illness During a Heat WaveJuly 15, 2020 - Katie McCallum

 The temperature outside is hot, but the temperature in a parked car is even hotter.

-It only takes 10 minutes for the temperature of a car parked in the sun to increase by 20 degrees.
-Avoid being in a hot car, and never leave children or animals in a parked car — even if your car is in the shade with the windows cracked.
+According to the CDC, it only takes 10 minutes for the temperature of a car parked in the sun to increase by almost 20 degrees, even with the windows cracked.
+Avoid being in a hot car, and never leave children or animals in one — even if its is in the shade and the windows are cracked.

-Tight-fitting clothes or layers of clothing can both hinder the ease that sweat evaporates from your body — an important step in releasing excess body heat.
+Tight-fitting clothes and layered clothing can make it harder for sweat to evaporate from your body — resulting in less efficient release of excess body heat.